1jour1vin

 About the estate:

-Half of the estate belongs to the Cruse family and the other half to Jacky Lorenzetti, who obviously have high ambitions for it.
-Surrounded by walls, the 50-hectare vineyard is located on first-class terroir, which explains the wine's remarkable aromatic finesse and consistency despite the frequent climatic vagaries of recent vintages.
-With even greater rigor in its selection, it could rival its prestigious neighbor Palmer, albeit with a different character.
+Half of the estate belongs to the Cruse family and the other half to Jacky Lorenzetti, who naturally have high hopes for it.
+Surrounded by walls, the approximately 50-hectare vineyard is situated on a first-class terroir, which explains the wine’s remarkable aromatic finesse and its consistency despite the frequent climatic vagaries of recent vintages.
+With even greater rigor in its selection, it could rival—though without a distinct character—its prestigious neighbor Palmer.

 Decanter